D-Hank/coding-tasks/README.md

 ## Description

 Someone's implementation for the coding tasks.
-See `./doc` for detailed information.
+See `./docs` for detailed information.
+Project results and summary are shown in `./docs/report.pdf`.

 ## User Guide